XinChenQC/MEPplot/README.md

 ## Usage

-Double click the binary file MEPplot.exe file.
+Double click the binary file `MEPplot.exe`.
 The following interface will be showed.
-Please follow the instruction step by step.
+Please follow the instructions step by step.

 <img src=".\Readme-figures\R2.png" alt="R2"  />